paddlesimon/codewithportals/_posts/2014-03-22-a-project-to-last-my-final-year.md

 This project would be a **lot** of work, re-creating issue tracking software, and then adding in a nicer layer for version control integration.
 I would want people to be able to run it on their own servers, integrate it deeply with post commit hooks or run a service to "ping" their own version control.
 Either way, this will not be a hosted solution as the cost of running a couple of thousand pings to various version controls is nice and costly, something I don't wanna do.

 I would like to build this project in Node or PHP, but I would 'modulise' the structure, so it behaves with independent modules that can be written to perfect strict standards and then have dirty controllers to join them all together!

+### ThatPixel

+	thatpixel.com

+**ThatPixel** was my A2 project, a simple image sharing web service.
+It was originally built to allow images to be hosted with short URLs, with web service hooks to allow apps like **Tweetie** (back in the day) to host images through it.
+It's long overdue a rewrite, and it would be a nice project to rebuild!

+### If I Was CEO

+Again, an old project, but I would love to rebuild this project from the group up.
+Perhaps taking advantage of social networks to start building comments and threads based off Twitter replies.
+Tracking them would be a challenge, but I'm not sure there is a future for a site like this!

+### Snppd

+	snppd.com

+Snppd was a prototype photoblogging site, and this project went fairly far, supporting subdomain blogs with various content types, with the only problem being I discovered Tumblr and decided it wasn't worth following through.

+Years later, I still have the domain.
+I could do something related to photos, or images, perhaps something to do with memes, meme generation, meme sending.
+Although this is a desirable app right now, so I might do something similar now.
+Rather than wait and do it for a final year project.

+### Time&sup2;

+	timesq.co timesq.me

+Time&sup2; was a project I was working on with some friends at Uni, however we decided we couldn't do it with the spare time we had.
+The idea involved various calendar feeds and event suggestion, and it was looking to be a pretty powerful app & API.

+I still have the domains, however.
+Anything I can do by squaring time?

+## And the rest

+I don't know which idea to do.
+Perhaps I'll have a few new ideas in the meantime which will inspire me to the final idea!

 [jira]: https://www.atlassian.com/software/jira
 [we-heard]: /2013/03/we-heard